whiwih/whiwih.github.io/_pages/about.md

 Recent News
 ------
 * Feb, 2023.
-My paper entitled "*A Transfer Learning Approach for Acoustic Emission Localization on Steel Plate-like Structure Using Numerical Simulation and Unsupervised Domain Adaptation*" has been accepted fo publication on *Mechanical Systems and Signal Processing*.
+My paper entitled "*A Transfer Learning Approach for Acoustic Emission Localization on Steel Plate-like Structure Using Numerical Simulation and Unsupervised Domain Adaptation*" has been accepted for publication on *Mechanical Systems and Signal Processing*.
 * Feb, 2023.
-My paper entitled "*Localizing Damage on Stainless Steel Structures Using Acoustic Emission Signals and Weighted Ensemble Regression-based Convolutional Neural Network*" has been accepted fo publication on *Measurement*.
+My paper entitled "*Localizing Damage on Stainless Steel Structures Using Acoustic Emission Signals and Weighted Ensemble Regression-based Convolutional Neural Network*" has been accepted for publication on *Measurement*.
 * May, 2022.
 I won the paper competition at AEWG63 and received the Adrian Pollock Student Award.
 * Sept, 2022.
 I have a new role as a postdoctoral fellow at the University of South Carolina.
 * Aug, 2021.
 I successfully defended my PhD dissertation "Towards Intelligent Structural Health Monitoring of Infrastructure Systems: An Interdisciplinary Study of Acoustic Emission Monitoring, Numerical Simulation, and Artificial Intelligence" under the supervision of Dr. Paul Ziehl.